‘The Walking Dead’ Season 9 Release Date: Time Jump Confirmed By New Showrunner

 THR notes that the time jump is in line with the events of Robert Kirkman’s comic book series in which the storyline jumps two years after the Rick and Negan arc.

-During the panel Kang, who is replacing Scott Gimple, next season revealed that the series will get a facelift.
+During the panel, Kang, who is replacing Scott Gimple next season, revealed that the series will get a facelift.
 The showrunner disclosed that Season 9 of The Walking Dead will focus on the relationships of the main characters.

-As for the female leads, Kang said there is “great material” for Michonne, Maggie or Carol.
+As for the female leads, Kang said there is “great material” for Michonne, Maggie, or Carol.

 “We’re going to see some really great stories with the women in our show, particularly.
 And I think for people who are really invested in Michonne, Maggie or Carol, there’s such great material for them.
 For people who are looking for that specifically, they will see some really incredible work from our women.”